-Greg Apps, Sydney-based casting director for over 35 years
+Greg Apps, Sydney-based casting director

 Actors with tats are very welcome in my office.
 I cast features so I am always looking for the actor that captures a unique character identification.
 And tats can deliver that—with a couple of conditions!
 The ink should communicate your niche, connect the casting director to your niche.
 For example, if you are getting prolific opportunities as a middle class mum, or a librarian, then hide your tats.
 The goal is make sure the tat contributes to your distinctiveness.
 Do tats limit the range of roles?
 Of course.
 But when applied selectively they can target your niche.
 They can make you the first person considered for a particular role.
 And that is your goal in everything you do: to be an individual not a conformist.